technicat/resume/index.md

 One of the first mobile web browsers, conforming to the WAP standards.
-Implemented an HTTP proxy for the Neomar WAP gateway, supporting the Neomar mobile web browser on Blackberry pagers and Palm devices, launched on the Motient service.
+Implemented an HTTP proxy for the Neomar WAP gateway, supporting the Neomar mobile web browser on Blackberry pagers and Palm devices.

+> Launched on Motient's Blackberry service.

 *enterprise:* *WAP, HTTP, mobile, Java*